- Home

 3. "Habitual" Sales

-A sale is considered "habitual" (and therefore subject to VAT) if:
+A sale is considered habitual (and therefore subject to VAT) if:

 - You resell within 12 months of purchase